emwjacobson/WhatsNext/README.md

 The website portion of this project was built as a PWA.
 I made this decision as I wanted the website to be highly responsive as well as work offline.

 I used docker as a development environment to make life easier as well as making things highly portable.

+### Setup

+1. Update `environment.ts` and `environment.prod.ts` (located in `web/app/sec/environments`) with the the Endpoint of Appwrite and the IDs of the databases.

+TODO: Finish Documentation